Close

 What are the data/reporting requirements?

 The sign-up process requires you to provide details of the senior individual accountable for your organisation meeting The Code commitments and the individual responsible (these can be the same person) for ensuring your organisation delivers against The Code pledges.
+We also ask that you provide information about the engineering outreach activities that you deliver or fund.
+This allows Signatories to search, find and connect with others via Code Connect.

 The Code is about changing behaviours, not about policing what organisations are doing.
 It is about providing support and insight to drive continuous improvement.
 We do ask that Signatories complete the annual Code check-in so we can understand how we can support you with meeting the pledges.